Tools4everBV/HelloID-Conn-Prov-Target-Microsoft-Entra-ID-Exchange-Online/README.md

 }
 ```

-### updateManagerOnUpdate can be deleted

-The `updateManagerOnUpdate` switch can potentially be removed by simply checking the `managerId`.
-If it is not mapped in the update, we do not perform the action.
-This simplifies the process by eliminating the need for an explicit switch to control whether the manager update is applied.

 ### Governance Remarks
 The import and reconciliation features of HelloID can be fully utilized with the Microsoft Entra EXO connector.
 However, there is a small difference in how the Disable and Delete actions are handled.
 Actions triggered by reconciliation use hardcoded fields instead of the configured field mapping, because there is no person context available during reconciliation.
 This limitation applies only to reconciliation, not to enforcement.